datanav/docs/technical/tripletex-unieconomy.rst

 Tripletex Supplier to UniEconomy Companies
 ------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Supplier and a UniEconomy Companies must be established.
+Every Tripletex Supplier will be synchronized with a UniEconomy Companies.

+If a matching UniEconomy Companies already exists, the Tripletex Supplier will be merged with the existing one.
+If no matching UniEconomy Companies is found, a new UniEconomy Companies will be created.

 A Tripletex Supplier will merge with a UniEconomy Companies if one of the following property combinations match: